RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 Student's Role

-In this project, we will use low-cost PM2.5 and temperature sensors to assess personalexposure to PM2.5 pollution and heat in Salt Lake City.
-The REALM REU student will workwith co-mentors Ponette-González and Daher and a small team of student researchersmonitoring personal heat exposure in Salt Lake City.
-Students will participate in field datacollection by wearing low-cost sensors and walking along designated routes.
-Students willorganize, conduct preliminary analysis of, and visualize PM2.5 and heat data.
-Specifically,the student will: (1) learn to correct sensor PM2.5 measurements using correction factorsderived through sensor co-location with reference instruments at nearby regulatorystations; (2) compare low-cost temperature measurements with stationary weather stationtemperature measurements; and (3) relate PM2.5 sensor measurements to temperaturesensor measurements.
-Using these data, the student will investigate how changes in walkingroute planning can reduce exposures to PM2.5 pollution and heat in urban areas.
+In this project, we will use low-cost heat and PM sensors to assess personal exposure to urban heat and air pollution in Salt Lake City and physiological monitors to measure human-scale responses.
+The REALM REU student will work with co-mentors Ponette-González and Daher and a small team of researchers monitoring personal exposures in Salt Lake City.
+The student will participate in field data collection by wearing low-cost sensors and walking along designated routes in Salt Lake City.
+The student will organize, conduct preliminary analysis of, and visualize sensor data.
+Using these data, the student will contribute to exposure mitigation and adaptation planning recommendations.

 Student Learning Outcomes and Benefits

-- Gain knowledge and understanding of intraurban variability in air pollution, heat, and personal exposure monitoring.
+- Gain knowledge and understanding of intraurban variability in heat and air pollution and personal exposure monitoring.

-- Obtain hands-on research experience in field data collection.
+- Obtain hands-on research experience in field data collection using low-cost wearable sensors as well as physiological monitors.

-- Develop skills to organize and analyze spatial data using GIS, Excel, and R.
+- Develop skills to organize and analyze spatial data using GIS, Excel, JMP or R.

 - Produce high-quality figures for presentations.